 The 2020 U.S. Census is underway.
 And when the results of the federal government’s latest 10-year population survey come back, we could finally see an important development for the Cincinnati-Dayton corridor that’s been anticipated and talked about for at least the last two decades: the official combination of the two urban centers into a single Metropolitan Statistical Area, or MSA.
 (Think Dallas-Fort Worth, or Minneapolis-St. Paul.)

-As a real estate, construction and development firm that has extensive property holdings along the corridor, and has been proud to play a significant role in the business growth that has seen the two cities expanding toward each other along I-75, we here at the Schueler Group of Companies can’t help but follow this issue with interest.
+As a real estate, construction and development firm that has extensive property holdings along the corridor, and has been proud to play a significant role in the business growth that has seen the two cities expanding toward each other along I-75, the Schueler Group of Companies can’t help but follow this issue with interest.

-The general consensus seems to be that designation of a new Dayton-Cincinnati metro area by the U.S. Office of Budget and Management – a change that would require certain benchmarks to be hit in the forthcoming Census data – could be an important spur to the region’s further economic growth, helping the two cities compete more effectively with larger markets for jobs and development.
+The general consensus seems to be that designation of a new Dayton-Cincinnati metro area by the U.S. Office of Budget and Management – a change that would require certain benchmarks to be hit in the forthcoming Census data – could be an important spur to further the region’s economic growth, helping the two cities compete more effectively with larger markets for jobs and development.

 As recently as nine months ago, WCPO TV in Cincinnati revisited the topic in a news report that examined “Why a Cincinnati-Dayton partnership could be a regional powerhouse.”

 The OMB would be the agency to make the designation, but before it has the option to do so, certain demographic criteria have to show up in the Census, involving factors such as population growth, development patterns and social and economic exchange.
-One requirement is that 25 percent of residents living in central counties of one metro are commuting to work in central counties of the neighboring metro.
+One requirement is that 25 percent of residents living in central counties of one metro area are commuting to work in central counties of the neighboring metro area.